stratdev3/SimpleW/documentation/simplew/docs/addons/firewall.md

 ## What this package does

-`SimpleW.Modules.Firewall` allows you to :
+`SimpleW.Service.Firewall` allows you to :
 - Allow or deny requests based on **client IP**
 - Define rules globally or **per-path**
 - Use **CIDR notation** (IPv4 and IPv6)